 We hear about the small minority of bad cop situations repeated over and over but we don’t hear any of the details of the daily stories of bravery and heroism of our police officers.

-I have to say that our Phoenix local news channels really try to strike a balance and they do pretty well.
+I have to say that some of the local news channels – like Phoenix – really try to strike a balance and they do pretty well.
 They get details wrong but they try to present a more well-rounded picture.

-The truth is – a huge amount of bravery and heroism shown by our Police Officers doesn’t make it on the national news.
+The truth is – a huge amount of bravery and heroism shown by our Police Officers doesn’t ever make it on any news channel.

 There’s also another reason why we don’t hear a lot of these stories of heroism.